 Engage genuinely with the curriculum

-However, teachers of younger children need to engage with the whole curriculum and not just know its contents, but find ways to connect with it themselves in meaningful ways and be able to transmit the key ideas in an interesting and effective way.
+However, teachers of younger children need to engage with the whole curriculum and not just know its contents.
+These teachers need to find ways to connect with the curriculum themselves in meaningful ways and be able to transmit the key ideas to their students in interesting and effective ways.

-When we teach children, we want them to learn, not just be passive recipients of information we may present.
+When we teach children, we want them to actively learn, not just passively receive information we may present.
 If teachers do not engage authentically with the curriculum they deliver, it will be much harder to:

 In Australia, most curricula can be derived from the Australian Curriculum.